jjvanzon/Circular-Language-Spec-Plans/done/2009-08-0-review-by-brother-plan.md

 - Check accessibility of material
 - Get an opinion about the material

-*The review used to have notes about topics not in scope of the Encircle Language Spec.
+*The review used to have notes about topics not in scope of the Circular Language Spec.
 Notes about that were moved to another document.*

 ### What Do I Expect?